Next: Exit codes, Previous: gdbm_dump, Up: Top [Contents][Index]

 Do not restore file meta-data (ownership and mode) from the flat file.

 Set file owner.
-The user can be either a valid user name or UID.
+The owner can be either a valid user name or UID.
 Similarly, the group is either a valid group name or GID.
-If group is not given, the main group of user is used.
+If group is not given, the main group of owner is implied, if owner is followed by a ‘:’, otherwise the login group of the current user is implied.

-User and group parts can be separated by a dot, instead of the colon.
+User and group parts can be separated by a dot, instead of the colon, but such usage is discouraged.

 Print a concise help summary.